louchesprocket/pgnutil/README.txt

 insoluble.
 After failing to find any applicable tool on the Internet (a fact that still astounds me), I wrote pgnutil.

-Pgnutil works as a Unix-style command-line filter that has four sets of basic function: duplicate finding, event listing, opening- statistics computation, and, most importantly, search and replace.
+Pgnutil works as a Unix-style command-line filter that performs matching/selecting and replacing functions on PGN files in conjunction with various output options.
+By default, pgnutil simply outputs selected games after performing any stipulated replacement operations, but it can instead output user-selected lists of fields.
+In addition, pgnutil has three "special" output options: duplicate finding, event listing, and opening statistics.
+Pgnutil is particularly designed to be used in conjunction with tools such as bayeselo or elostat.

 Requirements